tfuok/c-sharp_oop_solid/README.md

 🚀 Overview
 This project simulates a simple sales system using:

-A menu so users can pick and buy products
+ - A menu so users can pick and buy products

-Polymorphism to handle different types of products like a boss
+ - Polymorphism to handle different types of products like a boss

-Solid OOP principles: SOLID, Interfaces, Abstraction, Inheritance, and more coding magic ✨

-🛠 Tech Stack
+ - Solid OOP principles: SOLID, Interfaces, Abstraction, Inheritance, and more coding magic ✨ 🛠 Tech Stack
-C#
+ - C#

-.NET (either .NET Core or .NET Framework depending on your setup)
+ - .NET

-Git for version control
+ - Git for version control